d2l-ai/d2l-en/chapter_optimization/sgd.md

 d2l.show_trace_2d(f, d2l.train_2d(sgd, steps=50))
 ```

 There exist many more choices for how to set the learning rate.
 For instance, we could start with a small rate, then rapidly ramp up and then decrease it again, albeit more slowly.
 We could even alternate between smaller and larger learning rates.
 There exists a large variety of such schedules.
 For now let us focus on learning rate schedules for which a comprehensive theoretical analysis is possible, i.e., on learning rates in a convex setting.
 For general nonconvex problems it is very difficult to obtain meaningful convergence guarantees, since in general minimizing nonlinear nonconvex problems is NP hard.
-For a survey see e.g. the excellent [lecture notes](https://www.stat.cmu.edu/~ryantibs/convexopt-F15/lectures/26-nonconvex.pdf) of Tibshirani 2015.
+For a survey see e.g., the excellent [lecture notes](https://www.stat.cmu.edu/~ryantibs/convexopt-F15/lectures/26-nonconvex.pdf) of Tibshirani 2015.

 ## Convergence Analysis for Convex Objectives

 The following is optional and primarily serves to convey more intuition about the problem.
 We limit ourselves to one of the simplest proofs, as described by :cite:`Nesterov.Vial.2000`.
-Significantly more advanced proof techniques exist, e.g. whenever the objective function is particularly well behaved. :cite:`Bartlett.Hazan.Rakhlin.2008` show that for strongly convex functions, i.e., for functions that can be bounded from below by $\mathbf{x}^\top Q \mathbf{x}$, it is possible to minimize them in a small number of steps while decreasing the learning rate like $\eta(t) = \eta_0/(\beta t + 1)$.
+Significantly more advanced proof techniques exist, e.g., whenever the objective function is particularly well behaved. :cite:`Bartlett.Hazan.Rakhlin.2008` show that for strongly convex functions, i.e., for functions that can be bounded from below by $\mathbf{x}^\top Q \mathbf{x}$, it is possible to minimize them in a small number of steps while decreasing the learning rate like $\eta(t) = \eta_0/(\beta t + 1)$.
 Unfortunately this case never really occurs in deep learning and we are left with a much more slowly decreasing rate in practice.

 Consider the case where
 $$w_{t+1} = w_{t} - \eta_t \partial_w l(x_t, w)$$